BIbEsfiha1/buddyscan_grower/README.md

 ## Database Setup

 Run the SQL script in `supabase/diary_entries.sql` on your Supabase project to create the `diary_entries` table used by the Netlify functions.
+This script also enables the `uuid-ossp` extension required for `uuid_generate_v4()`.

+Make sure your Netlify environment has the variables `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` configured with your project's details so the functions can connect to Supabase.

 Para uma descrição completa da interface em português, consulte [docs/INTERFACE_COMPLETA_PT_BR.md](docs/INTERFACE_COMPLETA_PT_BR.md).